ao/Serengeti/src/test/java/ms/ao/serengeti/fast/README.md

 3. **Mocked Dependencies**: Avoid network and other external dependencies
 4. **Parallel Execution**: Run tests concurrently
 5. **Focused Test Scope**: Test only core functionality
+6. **Temporary Directories**: Use temporary directories for tests that require file system operations
+7. **Small Data Sets**: Use small data sets for testing

+## LSM Storage Engine Fast Tests

+The LSM storage engine fast tests focus on testing the core functionality of the LSM storage engine components:

+1. **LSMStorageEngine**: Tests basic operations like put, get, and delete
+2. **MemTable**: Tests in-memory operations and size tracking
+3. **SSTable**: Tests on-disk operations with temporary directories

+These tests use the `LSMFastTestBase` class, which provides a lightweight setup for LSM storage engine tests.